hyrise/hyrise/CONTRIBUTING.md

 # Documentation
 - Most documentation should happen in the code or in the beginning of the header file
 - More complex documentation, such as an explanation of an algorithm that profits from images, can be put in the Wiki.
-Please make sure to link the Wiki page in the code - otherwise, noone will find it.
+Please make sure to link the Wiki page in the code - otherwise, no one will find it.

 # Review